LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

-# How to set up and run Data Science Development Environment with Jupyter and Docker
+# How to set up and run Data Science Development Environment with Jupyter on Docker
 - version: 1.0
 - Last update: Sep 2021
 - Environment: Windows